 - Short: Rarely longer than one line.

-- Focused: Usually mentions a main figure or a central setting.
+- Focused: Usually mentions one main character or one central setting.

-- Question-generating: Creates a small gap in knowledge that the reader wants to close.
+- Question-generating: Creates a small knowledge gap the reader wants to close.

-- Interest-arousing: Gets the reader to speculate about the unknown.
+- Interest-generating: Gets the reader speculating about the unknown.

-The focus should ideally be on just one of these points:
+Ideally, the focus should rest on just one of these points:

-- An unusual statement: "A middle-aged man holds a young woman tight."
+- An unusual statement: βA middle-aged man is holding a young woman down."

-And if the sentence is short, it doesn't matter if the information given and the questions raised are very small.
-Each further sentence can reveal more information and raise more questions.
+And if the sentence is short, it's fine if the information revealed and questions raised are minimal.
+Every further sentence can reveal more information and raise more questions.

 Good examples and why they work

-The best first sentences provide a concrete piece of information that immediately raises a question in the reader's mind.
+The best first sentences deliver one concrete piece of information that immediately raises a question in the reader's mind.

-- Information: A possible main character is Number 47.
+- Information: The possible protagonist is Number 47.

 - Questions: What is Number 47?
-Where is he?
-Did he just wake up?
-After an examination?
+Where are they?
+Did they just wake up?
+Is this after an examination?

 - Speculation: Maybe a research project?
 Maybe a robot?
-Maybe just a normal room and bed?
-Maybe at some kind of examination?
+Maybe in a normal room, in bed?
+Maybe during some kind of examination?

-- "Alice: How long do we still have to stay on this stupid boat?"
+- βAlice: How much longer do we have to stay on this stupid boat?"

-- Information: Possible main character is Alice.
-She's on a boat.
-She can't leave it.
+- Information: The possible protagonist is Alice.
+She is on a boat.
+She can't leave the boat.
 She doesn't like it.
-She's probably talking to someone she's familiar with.
+She's probably talking to someone she's close to.

 - Questions: Why is she on the boat if she doesn't like it?

 - Speculation: Maybe a family trip?
-Maybe taken there against her will?
-Maybe she had imagined it differently?
+Maybe she was brought there against her will?
+Maybe she'd imagined it differently?

-- "The students of the magic school are sitting in the classroom"
+- βThe students of the magic school sit in the classroom"

-- Information: A school setting.
+- Information: It's a school setting.
 Specifically a magic school.
 The current focus is on the classroom.
-Probably some of the students are the main characters.
+Presumably some of the students are the protagonists.

 - Questions: What are the students doing?
-Is anything interesting happening?
+Is anything interesting happening here?

-As you see here, the first sentence doesn't have to be anything special.
-Better something simple that everyone understands than something that immediately puts off many people.
+As you can see, the first sentence doesn't have to be anything special.
+Something simple that everyone understands is better than something that immediately scares many people off.

-The first sentence didn't put the reader off, and maybe sparked a small interest.
-Now you keep going.
-The next sentences you can write in the same way: Carefully considered, but not too detailed.
+The first sentence hasn't scared the reader off and has maybe sparked a little interest.
+Now it continues.
+You can write the next sentences in a similar way: Carefully considered, but not too detailed.

-Only once basic interest is there can you afford a bit more information at once, or things that confuse and don't directly contribute to the story.
+Only once the basic interest is there can you allow a bit more information at once, or things that confuse and don't directly contribute to the story.

 Where am I?